headshootcheng/hktvtestfrontend/README.md

 ## Action

+1. Finished all the steps of hktvbackend.

-1. Prepare your storage.csv and product.csv, you can take my sample as a reference
+2. Prepare your storage.csv and product.csv, you can take my sample as a reference

 <img width="657" alt="螢幕截圖 2020-08-21 下午3 29 08" src="https://user-images.githubusercontent.com/46919822/90864413-337a4380-e3c3-11ea-89e6-c78129126c9b.png">